 Most researchers are not able to directly measure the cost of health care.
 Such a task would require considerable time, resources, and very detailed production data.
 Researchers sometimes use direct measurement to estimate the cost of an intervention.
 For example, a study that compared outreach workers and usual care to improve smoking cessation would need to use direct measurement to estimate the cost of the outreach workers.
 To directly measure the costs, the research would need to identify the quantity and prices of all inputs, such as labor, space, supplies, contracts, training and quality assurance.

 A related method is activity-based costing.
-This approach was used to create the VA Managerial Cost Accounting (MCA) System workload and cost estimates.
+This approach was used to develop the VA Managerial Cost Accounting (MCA) System workload and cost estimates.
 Researchers have access to many MCA data extracts.

 Learn more about micro costing »